-Berkeley Lab Computing Sciences Research is an active participant numerous projects areas of computer security.
-Its mission-driven emphasis has historically focused on security for science, including high-performance computing and high-throughput networking environments, and security of cyber-physical systems, notably in the power grid.
+Berkeley Lab Computing Sciences Research performs extensive research in cybersecurity.
+Its mission-driven emphasis focuses on security for science, including high-performance computing, high-throughput networking environments, and research intrumentation; security of cyber-physical systems, notably in the power grid; and security of nuclear arms control monitoring systems.
 These projects include collaborations with numerous other academic, National Lab, and industry partners.
-R&D sponsors have included the Department of Energy (DOE) Advanced Scientific Computing Research (ASCR) and Cybersecurity for Energy Delivery Systems (CEDS) R&D programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) Secure and Trustworthy Computing (SaTC) program and Office of Advanced Cyberinfrastructure (OAC) office, the U.S. Department of Homeland Security’s Science and Technology Directorate, and the National Security Agency, among others.
+Recent research sponsors have included the Department of Energy (DOE) Advanced Scientific Computing Research (ASCR) and Cybersecurity for Energy Delivery Systems (CEDS) research programs, the National Nuclear Security Administration (NNSA), the National Science Foundation (NSF) Secure and Trustworthy Computing (SaTC) program and Office of Advanced Cyberinfrastructure (OAC), the U.S. Department of Homeland Security’s Science and Technology Directorate, and the National Security Agency.

-Recent highlights of LBNL Computing Sciences’ cybersecurity R&D activities include:
+Recent highlights of LBNL Computing Sciences’ cybersecurity research activities include:

 Leading studies into scientific data integrity, scientific data confidentiality, and software assurance in science, operational technology in science, and building security into NSF Major Facilities by design. ⇒ The latter is directly impacting design, construction, and operations of the California Coastal Research Vessel, the NSF Regional Class Research Vessels, U.S. Antarctic Program’s $1B icebreaker, and Ocean Observatory Initiatives’ replacement of hundreds of underwater autonomous vehicles.